AsaCooperStickland/situational-awareness-evals/README.md

 ```
 python3 sitaevals/scripts/experiment_1/generate_dataset.py
 ```
 By default this will generate the dataset we used in experiment 1b.
+Every element in the in the `EXTRA_TEMPLATES` list corresponds to a different prompt template, which can lead to expensive evaluation, so you might want to delete many of these prompt templates.
 You can generate the 2 hop version (experiment 1c) with the command
 ```
 python3 sitaevals/scripts/experiment_1/generate_dataset.py --config_yaml config_2hop.yaml
 ```
+This should generate `data/experiment_1/167526`.

-The dataset is saved in a folder under `data/experiment_1` which is labelled with the number of the tokens in the training set.
+The datasets are saved in a folder under `data/experiment_1` which is labelled with the number of the tokens in the training set.
 This ensures that each dataset receives a unique name, e.g. `data/experiment_1/101260/`.
 The `config.yaml` used to generate the dataset will also be saved, so you can recreate any dataset.

 ### 1. Schedule finetuning runs